PT-138

 Fuzzy hemp wide-leg pants

-This original fabric is woven in Yamashina, Kyoto, using thick hemp threads for both the warp and weft, and then undergoes a surface napping process.
-The napping creates a softness and texture that is more comfortable than typical hemp fabrics, resulting in a finish that feels like it's already familiar to the skin.
-After dyeing, the light reflects intricately off the fluffy surface, creating depth and dimension in the color.
-Hemp is a very strong fiber, yet it becomes even more supple with repeated wear, and its unique texture increases the more it is used.
-For more information on the history of hemp cloth, please refer to the article by Shinichiro Yoshida, director of the Modern Hemp Cloth Research Institute, and for the differences between hemp, ramie, and flax, please refer to the article by BOKEN.
+This original fabric is made using thick hemp threads for both the warp and weft, and is woven in Yamashina, Kyoto, before being brushed on the surface.
+The brushing process gives it a softer texture than regular hemp fabric, creating a texture that feels natural against the skin.
+After dyeing, the fuzzy surface reflects light in complex ways, giving the color a richer, more supple appearance.
+While hemp is an extremely strong fiber, it becomes even more flexible with repeated wear, and the longer it is used, the more its unique texture develops.
+For more information on the history of hemp cloth, please see the article by Shinichiro Yoshida, director of the Early Modern Linen Research Institute , and for more details on the differences between hemp, ramie, and flax, please see the article by Boeken .

-These wide-leg pants, with their cropped length just below the knee, give a cool and refreshing impression._ Deep tucks at the waist and darts at the hem create a three-dimensional silhouette._ The ample space between the fabric and the body ensures good breathability, making them suitable for summer wear._ The entire waistband uses stretchy fabric, and they feature a front-opening design._ Nut buttons, which have a lower environmental impact, are used for the buttons.
+These wide-leg pants have a cool, below-the-knee length.
+Deep tucks at the waist and darts at the hem create a three-dimensional silhouette.
+Ample space between the fabric and the body ensures breathability, making them ideal for summer wear.
+The entire waist belt is made of stretch material, and the pants open at the front.
+The buttons are nut buttons, which have a low environmental impact.

 - Outer Fabric Blend Ratio